 Pocket Garden

-The 2024 Pocket Garden Design Competition is now closed for voting!
+The 2025 Pocket Garden Design Competition is open!

-Thirty designs were selected as winners from across 19 local authority areas.
-Schools with winning designs grew and built their garden and then filmed or photographed it to be displayed in our online interactive showcase garden.
-Everyone was invited to visit the showcase to vote for their 3 favourite gardens.
+Schools with winning designs grow and build their garden and then film or photograph it to be displayed in our online interactive showcase garden.
+The public and schools across Scotland then visit the showcase to vote for their 3 favourite gardens.

 Any questions?
 Email pocketgarden@keepscotlandbeautiful.org